jacwah/cutest/README.txt

         RunAllTests();
     }

-Then type this on the command line:

-    gcc AllTests.c CuTest.c StrUtil.c
+Compile AllTests.c, CuTest.c and StrUtil.c and run the resulting

-to compile.
-You can replace gcc with your favorite compiler.
-CuTest should be portable enough to handle all Windows and Unix compilers.
-Then to run the tests type:

-    a.out
+executable.

 This will print an error because we haven't implemented the StrToUpper function correctly.
 We are just returning the string